gohugoio/hugo/docs/content/extras/menus.md

     ---

 **NOTE:** The URLs must be relative to the context root.
 If the `BaseURL` is `http://example.com/mysite/`, then the URLs in the menu must not include the context root `mysite`.
+Using an absolute URL will overide the BaseURL.
+If the `URL` is `http://subdomain.example.com/`, the output will be `http://subdomain.example.com`.

 ## Nesting